antaldaniel/listen-local-slovakia/README.md

 -   `bib/collections.bib`: bibliographic entries for theories and conceptualisations of collections.

--   `bib/collections.bib`: bibliographic entries for theories and conceptualisations of collections.

 -   `bib/datagovernance.bib`: bibliographic entries for data governance.

 -   `bib/datamodels.bib`: bibliographic entries for data models.